ycrc/ycrc.github.io/docs/data/loomis-decommission.md

 ### Scratch

-A single scratch space on Palmer, available for Grace users at /vast/palmer/scratch, will serve both Grace and the upcoming McCleary cluster (replacement for Farnam and Ruddle).
+A single scratch space on Palmer, available for Grace users at /vast/palmer/scratch, serves both Grace and McCleary cluster (replacement for Farnam and Ruddle).
 The Loomis scratch space was decommissioned and purged on October 3, 2022.

 ### Software

-In 2023, a new unified software and module tree will be created on Palmer, so the same software will be available for use regardless of which YCRC HPC cluster you are using.
+In 2023, a new unified software and module tree was created on Palmer, so the same software will be available for use regardless of which YCRC HPC cluster you are using.

-We have already migrated the software located in /gpfs/loomis/apps/avx to Palmer at /vast/palmer/apps/grace.avx.
+We have migrated the software located in /gpfs/loomis/apps/avx to Palmer at /vast/palmer/apps/grace.avx.
 To continue to support this software without interruption, we are maintaining a symlink at /gpfs/loomis/apps/avx to the new location on Palmer, so software will continue to appear as if it is on Loomis even after the maintenance, despite being hosted on Palmer.
-When the operating system on Grace is upgraded to Red Hat 8 in 2023, Grace will use the new unified software tree that will be shared with the upcoming McCleary cluster and the aforementioned symlink will be removed.
-More information on that upgrade will come in 2023.
+In August 2023, Grace was upgraded to Red Hat 8 and this old software tree was deprecated and is no longer supported.

 ## What about Existing Data on Loomis?